- Computer Fundamentals Course

 Computer Input Devices

-The prime purpose of input devices are to translate data and information from human-readable format into electrical impulses.
+The prime purpose of input devices is to translate data and information from a human-readable format into electrical impulses.

 - Optical Mark Reader (OMR)

 Now let's briefly describe all the above-listed popular input devices.

 It is by far the most common type of input device utilized for the purpose of feeding information and programs into a computer system.
 The keypad on your computer has a variety of keys on it, including those for the alphabet (a to z), the digits (0 to 9), special characters, function keys, navigation/arrow keys, and many more keys.

 On a keyboard that is attached to a computer system, when a key is pressed, an electric signal is produced and detected by an electronic circuit called a keyboard encoder.